-The Dark Eye in the newest 4.1 edition has several books for the rules, 4 to be precise with each over 300 pages.
+The Dark Eye in the newest 4.1 edition has several books for the rules, four to be precise with over 300 pages each.
 That's just the rules, admittedly with much of the setting in them.
-Stuff like bestiary, spells, rituals, weapons and armor have 4 other books with each over 300 pages.
-The sourcebooks for the setting (all the regions on the continent, with geography, cultures, religions, races, food, clothing, ...) have at least 250 pages, each of the 13.
-Then there are some others, for things like gamemastering, dungeons, oceans, organisations, buildings, trade, city life and so on, 8 more books with at least 250 pages.
-Add to that the 186 "normal" adventures, the 50 or so other adventures (beginners, promotion and such), over 150 issues of the periodical since 1985, the other continent with around 9 books for rules and setting, 13 adventures, the 136 novells and the new continent they'll be releasing in the future.
+Stuff like bestiary, spells, rituals, weapons and armor have four other books, each over 300 pages.
+The sourcebooks for the setting (all the regions on the continent, with geography, cultures, religions, races, food, clothing, ...) have at least 250 pages, all 13 of them.
+Then there are some others, for things like gamemastering, dungeons, oceans, organisations, buildings, trade, city life and so on, eight more books with at least 250 pages.
+Add to that the 186 "normal" adventures, the 50 or so other adventures (beginners, promotion and such), over 150 issues of the periodical since 1985, the other continent with around 9 books for rules and setting, 13 adventures, the 136 novels and the new continent they'll be releasing in the future.

 Financial Accounting by Warren et al., 888 pages.
 Intermediate Accounting by Kieso et al., 800 pages.
 Cost Accounting by Horngren et al., 896 pages.
 Advanced Accounting by Beams et al., 864 pages.